 As mentioned above, the XTB subsidiary you are trading determines the leverage you can use when trading forex.
 Those registered with XTB’s UK, European, Spanish or Polish branches will be offered maximum leverage of 30:1 while international traders signed up to the IFSC regulated branch are offered up to 500:1.

-Traders following Islamic finance practises where interest cannot be accrued or paid may require a swap-free or Islamic account types when trading forex and CFDs.
+Traders following Islamic finance practises where the interest cannot be accrued or paid may require swap-free or Islamic account types when trading forex and CFDs.
 Both brokers offer a swap-free account type, with XTB charging flat-rate fees to Islamic traders and Pepperstone providing a no commission swap-free option.

 XTB offers an Islamic Account option although spreads are wider and commission fees much higher than Standard and Pro account types.
 While Islamic traders incur no swap rates, commission fees are $10 per side, significantly higher than the broker’s Pro account type.
 Likewise, minimum spreads start from 0.7 pips, wider than the XTB’s no commission standard spreads.
 As well as high trading costs, XTB’s Islamic account holders face the restriction of not being able to trade Cryptocurrencies.